odoo/documentation/content/applications/finance/fiscal_localizations/germany.rst

 German Chart of Accounts
 ========================

-The chart of accounts SKR03 and SKR04 are both supported in Odoo.
-You can choose the one you want by going in :menuselection:`Accounting --> Configuration` then choose the package you want in the Fiscal Localization section.

-Be careful, you can only change the accounting package as long as you have not created any accounting entry.
+Both the SKR03 and SKR04 charts of accounts are supported in Odoo.
+You can select your preferred option by navigating to :menuselection:`Accounting --> Configuration` and then choosing the desired package in the Fiscal Localization section.
+Please note that you can only change the accounting package if you have not yet created any accounting entries.

 .. tip::

-    When you create a new Odoo Online database, the SKR03 is installed by default.
+    The SKR03 chart of accounts is installed by default.

 German Accounting Reports
 =========================

-Here is the list of German-specific reports available on Odoo Enterprise:
+These German-specific reports are available on Odoo Enterprise:

 - Balance Sheet
 - Profit & Loss
 - Tax Report (Umsatzsteuervoranmeldung)
+- EC Sales List
-- Partner VAT Intra
+- Intrastat

-Export from Odoo to Datev
+Export from Odoo to DATEV
 =========================

-It is possible to export your accounting entries from Odoo to Datev.
-To be able to use this feature, the german accounting localization needs to be installed on your Odoo Enterprise database.
+Provided that the German localization is installed, you can export your accounting entries from Odoo to DATEV from the General Ledger.
-Then you can go in :menuselection:`Accounting --> Reporting --> General Ledger` then click on the **Export Datev (csv)** button.

 .. _germany/pos: